 - Discharge of the RO wastewater stream must comply with local and state requirements and may be costly; as such, cost may be a significant concern in determining which treatment device you choose.

 - Options for discharging a PFAS wastewater stream depend on where the private well is, and include municipal sewer system, an onsite Title 5 septic system, or an installed Underground Injection Control (UIC) dry well.

 - All wastewater disposal options will ultimately result in some treated wastewater reaching the ambient groundwater or surface water.
-Title 5 septic systems and soils do not effectively break down PFAS chemicals but may slow their transport to groundwater.
-As such, MassDEP does not recommend RO treatment as your primary treatment option if your wastewater disposal method is to a Title 5 septic system or a UIC dry well.
+As such, MassDEP does not recommend RO treatment as your primary treatment option if your wastewater disposal method is to a UIC dry well.

 Can wastewater containing PFAS from RO treatment systems go to a Title 5 septic or UIC dry well?

 The discharge of wastewater from an RO treatment system to a Title 5 septic system is prohibited under MassDEP Title 5 regulations (310 CMR 15.000).

 For other RO wastewater discharge options the answer depends upon the type of RO treatment system; and the concentration of the PFAS in the water.